kropkajrt/proxy-list/README.md

 https://raw.githubusercontent.com/kropkajrt/proxy-list/refs/heads/main/socks5.txt
 ```

-# These proxies are scraped from various public sources and collected here for easier access.
-I am not responsible for them.
+# Please note that these proxies are scraped from different public sources, and I am not responsible for them.